Skip to main content

 Please indicate below if you would like to receive the following communications by email.
 You can withdraw your consent at any time by clicking on the unsubscribe option in any email you receive or by emailing aimvct@canaccord.com.

-Marketing communications and factsheets - I would like to receive offer updates, information about future fundraises, factsheets and other related marketing communications by email from the Hargreave Hale AIM VCT's administrator, Canaccord Genuity Wealth Limited.
+Marketing communications and factsheets - I would like to receive offer updates, information about future fundraises, factsheets and other related marketing communications by email from Hargreave Hale AIM VCT (all marketing communications are approved by Canaccord Genuity Wealth Limited).

 Shareholder updates - I would like to receive regular shareholder updates and information on shareholder events from Hargreave Hale AIM VCT.